pabtomas/flagbox/README.md

 What now if you want to erase a mark that you will not use anymore ? *flagbox* generates resetting aliases for this purpose.
-Suppose that your current box is builded with the following content:
+Suppose that your current box is built with the following content:

 </br>
 <img src="/media/fullfilledbox.png">